-Two additional elements of the AQN model make it a viable model of DM, compared to the original proposal \cite{Witten:1984rs,Madsen:1998uh}.
-First, there is a stabilization factor of the AQNs, provided by the axion domain walls, which are copiously produced during the QCD phase transition, which helps to alleviate a number of stability problems with the original \cite{Witten:1984rs,Madsen:1998uh} nugget model.
-Another feature of AQNs plays a crucial role for the present work: nuggets can be made of {\it matter} as well as {\it antimatter} during the QCD transition.
-The direct consequence is that the DM density, $\Omega_{\rm DM}$, and the baryonic matter density, $\Omega_{\rm visible}$, will automatically assume the same order of magnitude $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ without any fine tuning as stated above \cite{Zhitnitsky:2002qa}.
-One should emphasize that AQNs are absolutely stable object over cosmological time scales.
-The antimatter, hidden in form of the very dense nuggets, is unavailable for annihilation unless they hit stars or planets.
-There are also very rare events of annihilation in the center of the galaxy, which, in fact, may explain some observed galactic excess emissions in different frequency bands, see next Sect. \ref{AQN-flux} for references.

-It is precisely the AQNs made of antimatter which are capable of releasing a significant amount of energy when they enter the solar corona and deposit their energy via annihilations.
-As noted by \cite{Zhitnitsky:2017rop}, the power required to solve the corona EUV excess is of the order of $10^{27}~ {\rm erg~s^{-1}}$, which corresponds to the energy available from the amount of DM falling on the Sun by gravity only, assuming a typical DM mass density in the solar system of the order $\rho_{DM} \simeq 0.3 \ {\rm GeV\,cm^{-3}}$.
-This was the main motivation to identify the nanoflares with AQN annihilation events.
-This identification received further numerical support in \cite{Raza:2018gpb} where it has been shown that the dominant portion of the annihilating energy of the nuggets will be deposited in the corona, before entering the dense regions of the photosphere, at the altitude of approximately 2000 km which is known as the Transition Region.
+Two additional elements of the AQN model make it a viable DM model compared to the original proposal \cite{Witten:1984rs,Madsen:1998uh}.
+First, axion domain walls provide a stabilization factor to AQNs.
+They are copiously produced during the QCD phase transition, which helps alleviating a number of stability problems with the original nugget model.
+Secondly, axion quark nuggets can be made of {\it matter} as well as {\it antimatter} during the QCD transition.
+Consequently, the DM density $\Omega_{\rm DM}$ and the baryonic matter density $\Omega_{\rm visible}$ automatically assume the same order of magnitude ($\Omega_{\rm DM}\sim \Omega_{\rm visible}$), without any fine tuning \cite{Zhitnitsky:2002qa}.
+One should emphasize that AQNs are stable over cosmological time scales.
+Antimatter, hidden in the form of these very dense anti-nuggets, is unavailable for annihilation, unless an anti-nugget hits a star or a planet.
+Very rare annihilation events also happen in the center of galaxies, via collisions with single protons, electrons or light nuclei.
+They may explain some of the observed excess emission in our Galaxy, in different frequency bands (see next Sect. \ref{AQN-flux} for references).
+We will only focus on AQNs made of antimatter, the ones capable of releasing a significant amount of energy via annihilation when they enter the solar corona.
+As noted by \cite{Zhitnitsky:2017rop}, the power required to solve the corona EUV excess is of the order of $10^{27}~ {\rm erg~s^{-1}}$.
+This corresponds to the $mc^2$ energy available from DM falling on the Sun (by gravity only), assuming a typical DM mass density of $\rho_{DM} \simeq 0.3 \ {\rm GeV\,cm^{-3}}$.
+This correspondence motivated the identification of nanoflares with AQN annihilation events.
+Furthermore, \cite{Raza:2018gpb} showed that the dominant portion of the annihilation energy is deposited in the corona, before entering the dense regions of the photosphere, at an altitude of approximately 2000 km, known as the Transition Region.